Stop Doing This or You Could Get a Heart Attack, Experts Warn

 For decades, heart disease has been the No. 1 killer of Americans.

 The good news: You can make quick, easy changes to your lifestyle to cut your risk, and add years to your life, and it's never too late.
-Here are the top 50 things you're probably doing that put you in danger—from the Eat This, Not That! to you, with all our heart.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It..
+Here are the top 50 things you're probably doing that put you in danger—from the Eat This, Not That!
+Health to you, with all our heart.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Not Getting Your Blood Pressure Checked